Modular forms and period polynomials: Period polynomials and the Eichler-Shimura isomorphism

-\begin{remark} A similar construction will be used in Section \ref{sec8} to define period polynomials of arbitrary modular forms, by means of an Eichler integral $\tf$ of $f\in M_k(\Gamma)$, which has the property that $\tf|_{-w} (1-T)=0$ and $\tf|_{-w}(1-S)$ is the (extended) period polynomial attached to $f$.
+with $\Gamma_1$-action as on period polynomials: $\tf|g (A)= \tf(Ag^{-1})|_{-w}g$ for $g\in \Gamma_1$.
+By a change of variables we see that $ \tf|(1-g)=\sigma_f(g)$, which implies that $\sigma_f$ satisfies the cocycle relation.
+Note that this provides another construction for the period polynomial $\rho_f$ attached to $f$, which we record for further use: \begin{remark} A similar construction will be used in Section \ref{sec8} to define period polynomials of arbitrary modular forms, by means of an Eichler integral $\tf$ of $f\in M_k(\Gamma)$, which has the property that $\tf| (1-T)=0$ and $\tf|(1-S)$ is the (extended) period polynomial attached to $f$.
 As pointed out in \cite{DIT}, the construction of period polynomials of cusp forms using their higher order integrals goes back to Poincar\'e. \end{remark}